Careers and Access Provider Programme

 Year 11

 The tutor team works with each student to help them to complete an application form before taking part in a compulsory, mock one-to-one interview.
-The practice interviews are conducted by local businessmen and women, who will give students a critique of their application and feedback on their interview technique.
+The practice interviews are conducted by local businesspeople, who will give students a critique of their application and feedback on their interview technique.

 Students are invited to have an appointment with our impartial Independent Careers Advisor.
 Any Year 11 student who would like an appointment with the careers advisor can request one through Student Services or their tutor.
 Students will have an interview followed up with a typed action plan, which they are encouraged to share with parents and carers.